 Vanuatu has a rapidly growing, mostly rural population spread over 80 islands which makes it very difficult access health services.
 Cataract is still one of the major causes of blindness and almost 60 per cent of people with diabetes have diabetes eye disease.

 In 2001 we launched the country’s first national eye care programme.
 Before this there was one eye clinic with a part-time eye nurse using outdated equipment.
 Over the next five years we trained eye specialists, set up two surgical centres, and equipped four provincial hospitals with eye care clinics.

 Most recently, in early 2019, we opened the new Vanuatu National Eye Centre in Port Vila following a $2.5 million upgrade and expansion of the previous centre.
-The upgraded eye centre, combined with the recent return Dr Kasso, will go a long way to increasing Vanuatu’s eye surgery capacity from 200 to 800 per year.
-This will meet the target surgical rate to eliminate avoidable blindness in the country, as estimated by the World Health Organization.
+The upgraded eye centre, combined with the recent return of Dr Kasso, will go a long way to increasing Vanuatu’s eye surgery capacity from 200 to 800 per year.
+This will meet the surgical rate target to eliminate avoidable blindness in the country, as estimated by the World Health Organization.